daton-98to69/dillirajApp/readme.txt

 git rm <file>: Removes a file from the repository. git mv <old-path> <new-path>: Moves or renames a file.

+Seeing a Different Branch in VS Code:

+Clone the repository using git clone <repository_url>
+Fetch the latest changes using git fetch
+Switch to the branch using git checkout <branch_name>
+Pull the branch changes using git pull origin <branch_name>
+Terminal Stops Working:

+Use git branch -r to list remote branches only Identify the branch created by your friend (starts with origin/) Use git checkout <branch_name> to switch to the branch

 _____________________ COMMON SEQUENCE OF OPERATIONS _____________________
 Clone the repository to your local machine: git clone <repository>